hritvikgupta/Docs_classification/README.md

-* This Is Deep learning base Text Document identifier.
+* This Is NLP base Text Document identifier.
 For Example if some paper is about politics it will identify it as a political paper, similarly with other types of documents

 * Steps involved:-